bjc1987/bjc1987.github.io/index.md

 Currently I am interested in stochastic algorithms (e.g. _stochastic gradient method_, _ADMM_ and _proximal point algorithm_, _primal-dual method_) for solving the `non-smooth convex/nonconvex` programming problems arising in machine learning, statistical learning, image processing and so forth.
 Wellcome to [my official homepage](https://teacher.nwpu.edu.cn/jcbai) for more details.

 ### Research Grants
-- NFS of China, Study on structured optimization algorithms in large-scale data processing, 2021-2023.
+- National Natural Science Foundation of China: Study on Structured Optimization Algorithms in Large-scale Data Processing, 2021-2023, Lead
-- China Postdoctoral Science Foundation, Novel alternating direction method with applications, 2021-2022.
+- China Postdoctoral Science Foundation: Novel Alternating Direction Method with Applications, 2021-2022, Lead
-- Fundamental Research Funds for the Central Universities, Study on first-order algorithms for structured convex optimization, 2019-2021
+- Fundamental Research Funds for the Central Universities: Study on First-order Algorithms for Structured Convex Optimization, 2019-2021, Lead
+- National Statistical Science Research Project of China: Analysis Method for Low Rank Sparse Big-data with Applications, 2018-2020, Participant
+- National Natural Science Foundation of China: Study on Model and Algorithm for Multilevel Structured Low Rank Approximation and Sparse Representation, 2017-2020, Participant
+- Natural Science Foundation of Fujian province: Study on Estimating of the Solution to Linear Complementarity Problem with Its New Algorithms, 2016-2019, Participant

 ### Academic Achievements
 ★ **`Optimization methods including first-order methods`**